Metrication Ordinance

 The Metrication Ordinance (十進制條例 (sap6 zeon3 zai3 tiu4 lai6)) was enacted in 1976 in Hong Kong.
 The law allowed a gradual replacement of the Imperial units and Chinese units of measurement in favour of the International System of Units Metric System.
 The adoption was facilitated under the government's Metrication Committee.

 Decades after the enactment of the law, Hong Kong still has not yet fully completed the metrication process.
-Wet markets continue to use Chinese or imperial units to this day.
+Wet markets continue to use Chinese or imperial units, and the square foot is still used for floor area.